draialexis/Y2_webserver/README.md

 `./gradlew run`

-Then enter `localhost:8081/` in a browser.
+Then follow instructions in terminal by entering `localhost:{XXXX}` in a browser.

-You may have to ignore an SLF4J warning message, so don't worry too much if you see red in your terminal.

 ## Project instructions